 August, 1944, Prague is where the story begins with a seemingly casual exchange.
-But in wartime, is any act, any one thing, trivial?
+But in wartime, is any act trivial?

-Decades later, in contemporary Chicago, the consequences emerge through the medium of television.
-Documentary filmmaker Ellie Foreman gets a letter prompted by the success of her show “Celebrate Chicago.”
+Decades later, in contemporary Chicago, documentary filmmaker Ellie Foreman gets a letter prompted by the success of her show “Celebrate Chicago.”
 One viewer was the elderly Ben Sinclair.
-When he suddenly dies, his landlady Mrs. Fleischman finds Ellie’s name among his effects and writes to her.
-Ellie, who hasn’t a clue about a connection to Ben, is curious.
-And she agrees to help dispose of Ben Sinclair’s possessions.
-She became a filmmaker to help people tell their stories.
+When he suddenly dies, his landlady, Mrs. Fleischman, finds Ellie’s name among his effects and writes her.
+Ellie is curious and agrees to help dispose of Ben Sinclair’s possessions.
+After all, she became a filmmaker to help people tell their stories.

-The books and wartime relics Ben left behind—will they be enough to tell his?
-All too soon, Mrs. Fleischman dies.
-Then Ben’s things are stolen from Ellie’s suburban home.
-The single mom, working to move past her ex, doesn’t know what to think.
-But she has to scramble for work and is soon embroiled in producing a campaign video for a steel magnate running for a Republican seat in the Illinois Senate.
-Despite these distractions, Ellie stays focused on her odd link to the dead man and turns to her father, a retired lawyer with deep roots in Chicago’s Jewish community, for insights into the mystery of Ben Sinclair.
+The books and wartime relics Ben left behind aren’t enough to tell his, and all too soon, Mrs. Fleischman suddenly dies.
+When Ben’s things are stolen from Ellie’s suburban home, the single mom doesn’t know what to think.
+But she has to scramble for work and is soon embroiled in producing a campaign video for a steel magnate heiress running for the US Senate.
+Despite these distractions and a new love interest, Ellie stays focused on her odd link to the dead man and turns to her father, a retired lawyer with deep roots in Chicago’s Jewish community for insight.
 In time, a terrifying scenario develops that reaches back into several pasts.

-From the political present of the North Shore to the buried memories of the city’s ethnic neighborhoods, the components of Ben’s story eventually merge into an explosive climax.
+From the affluence of the North Shore to blue-collar Chicago neighborhoods, the components of Ben’s story eventually merge into an explosive and satisfying climax.

 “A masterful blend of politics, history, and suspense, this novel is well worth reading… sharp humor and vivid language… Ellie is an engaging amateur sleuth.
 Readers will hope they won’t have to wait too long for Ellie’s return.”
 Publishers Weekly